Your free business.com+ membership unlocks exclusive tech deals and advisor support

 “Supply chain distribution is the process of moving goods from the point of origin to the point of use and everything in between,” explained Bede Ramcharan, founder, president and CEO of Indatatech.
 “It ensures that products are delivered efficiently, on time, in the right condition and at the best price available.”

-“At its core, distribution is about aligning supply with demand — efficiently, cost-effectively and with the ability to adapt to market fluctuations,” noted Lucas Manganaro, managing director of business performance improvement at Protiviti.
+“At its core, distribution is about aligning supply with demand — efficiently, cost-effectively and with the ability to adapt to market fluctuations,” noted Lucas Manganaro, managing director and supply chain innovation practice leader at Protiviti.
 “It’s a critical link between value creation (production) and value realization (sales).”

 Some businesses use tools like supply chain finance or invoice factoring to improve cash flow while waiting for customer payments.
 These options can help ensure steady operations throughout the distribution process.